NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Posted by Hedding Law Firm | Sep 29, 2021

-Of course, I am including myself in there, so a lot of the things I am touching upon, I believe I possess the superior skills as it relates to them.
+Of course, I am including myself in there, so I believe I possess superior skills in many of the things I am touching upon.

-This is important, because a lot of people come in with different thoughts about how their federal case should be handled, what the ultimate outcomes should be and what the plan of attack should be.
+This is important because many people come in with different thoughts about how their federal case should be handled, what the ultimate outcomes should be, and what the plan of attack should be.

-So, that's one of the first things you have to do, which is really get to know your client and what they expect out of their federal criminal case.
+So, one of the first things you have to do is really get to know your client and what they expect out of their federal criminal case.

 I've noticed that most federal criminal defendants are more sophisticated than your average defendant, so they are intelligent.
 But, just because they are intelligent doesn't mean they understand the federal criminal system.

-Educating Client on How the Federal System Works
+Educating Clients on How the Federal System Works

-That's where a great — the best — federal criminal defense attorneys stand out, because they not only educate their client on how the system works, but they educate their client on how the system relates to their particular case.
+Here, the role of a great federal criminal defense attorney shines as they not only educate their clients on how the system works but also on how the system relates to their particular case.
+This knowledge empowers the client in making informed decisions about their case.

 Characteristics of the Best Federal Criminal Defense Attorneys